gpuweb/gpuweb/proposals/multisampled-array-textures.md

 interop harder, and block shader patterns that are already available in Vulkan, D3D12, and Metal.

-This proposal adds an opt-in feature that allows WebGPU to:
+This proposal adds core WebGPU support that allows WebGPU to:

 * create multisampled 2D array textures
 * create multisampled `2d-array` texture views